 The grieving Anne, who was pregnant with William Savile’s seventh child, continued to work for the Royalist cause and took her existing six children to part of the Savile Estate at Rufford Abbey in Sherwood Forest and later took refuge in Sheffield Castle.

-Anne gave Sir William seven children and went on to marry Sir Thomas Chicheley, with whom she had another two sons.
+Anne bore Sir William seven children and went on, after his death, to marry Sir Thomas Chicheley, with whom she had another two sons.

 Bradford, Ferrybridge and Selby, March/April 1644